title: Easy Access to WSL2 on Windows

 Many people have encountered issues with communicating with the Windows host when using WSL.
-In daily programming, it is common to access databases, web servers, or other services deployed in WSL from Windows.
+In everyday programming, it is common to access databases, web servers, and other services deployed in WSL from Windows.
 Windows itself does mapping, for example, starting an HTTP server with the following command:

 ➜ source git:(master) python -m http.server